 Classic Fairy Tales Reconsidered

-Introducing today's students to the original versions of fairy tales.
-Make them aware the the tradition continues to present times.
+This course introduces students to the original versions of fairy tales and makes them aware the tradition continues to present times.

 Originally, fairy tales were not intended for children but throughout much of their history were told among adult audiences for entertainment and instruction.
 During Romanticism, fairy tales were understood as tales sending a strong moral and didactic message.
 The basic structure and narrative conventions are provided through magic, supernatural elements and happy endings.
 As a sub-genre of folktales, we will re-read the classics Beauty and the Beast, Bluebeard, Little Red Riding hood, Puss-in-Boots, and Sleeping Beauty from a contemporary author's perspective, starting with Apuleius, Straparola, Basile, Perrault, and the Grimm Brothers.
 We will then compare their versions to 20th-century re-tellings by British author Angela Carter.